SABRE stands for Superior Achievement in Branding, Reputation & Engagement.

 Q: What does IN2 mean?

 IN2 is our abbreviation for insight and innovation, two of the qualities we are celebrating with these awards.
-It is our brand for Holmes Report content focused on digital and social media, data and analytics, and content creation in all its forms.
+It is our brand for PRovoke Media content focused on digital and social media, data and analytics, and content creation in all its forms.

 Q: What are the eligibility requirements?